natdlc/udemy-react/README.md

 118. useReducer & useEffect

+    - extract object properties from reducer state objects
+    - to specify which action you want useEffect to track in the reducer object

+119. Adding Nested Properties As Dependencies To useEffect

+    - key thing is NOT that we use destructuring but that we pass specific properties instead of the entire object as a dependency.

+120. useReducer vs useState for State Management

     -

-119. Adding Nested Properties As Dependencies To useEffect 1min

-120. useReducer vs useState for State Management
-     4min

 121. Introducing React Context (Context API)
      7min